daprofiler/DaProfiler/README.md

 > Depreciated for the moment, please wait Daprofiler v2, thx

 > Any update ? create a branch named `added-YOUUPDATE` and open a pull request.
-You code will ne checked
+Your code will be checked

 ![alt text](./files/logo.png)